1activegeek/docker-airconnect/README.md

 `docker run -d --net=host 1activegeek/airconnect`

+I've introduced a secondary function as well in case you'd like to run the container with specifc runtime variables appended to the run config.
+This includes things such as the examples below in the troubleshooting section.
+It's purpose is more aimed at folks who'd like to use a custom configuration file for example, which requires running with `-x <name of file>` to be able to run this config.

+To utilize this, please use the following environment variables when you run the container:
+- `AIRCAST_VAR` This will be for variables to send to the aircast runtime used for integration with Chromecast based devices
+- `AIRUPNP_VAR` This will be for variables to send to the airupnp runtime used for integration with Sonos and UPnP based devices

 # Troubleshooting

 If you need to attempt to dig into troubleshooting and see the logs realtime in the container, use the following examples to help dig into diagnosis.